What Are the Best Podcasts to Learn German in 2026?

 The vocabulary here gets specific, covering legal terms and crime-related language.
 But the narrative structure helps you follow along through context.
 Episodes include transcripts on some platforms, making it easier to review sections you missed.

-Advanced podcasts for near-native listening
+Best German podcasts for advanced listening

 Zeit Wissen